dfisher95350/dfisher95350.github.io/repositories/index.md

 ## General

+I've been designing, recommending, and making technical architecture decisions for twenty years.
+My chief expertise is in designing SaaS applications, but my consulting experience includes even hardware infrastructure.
+Furthermore, my tenure guiding the development of an Enterprise Architecture product has given me special insight into that practice and body of knowledge.

-- notebook - A repository of documents and notes on general topics in technology: concepts, patterns, providers, resources, standards, and tools.
+- **notebook** - A repository of documents and notes on general topics in technology: concepts, patterns, providers, resources, standards, and tools.
 Also contains general information on data science, data stores, and data structures.

 ## Dev